ndzik/cdevnet/README.md

 Now you can start the chain-index, using `./start-chain-index.sh`
 Note that for some reason the chain-index does not seem to sync past the genesis block (0%).
 We don't know the reason for this yet.

-To install the perun-pab application, navigate to the `perun-cardano-contract` directory, open the `perun-pab.yaml` config and paste the start-time you received after executing `./prepare-devnet` earlier into the `scSlotZeroTime` value.
-Now install the `perun-pab` using

-`cabal install perun-pab`
+To install the perun-pab application, execute `cabal install perun-pab`

 Finally, you can start the `perun-pab` by executing first

-`sudo perun-pab --config plutus-pab.yaml migrate`
+`sudo perun-pab --config [PATH_TO_cdevnet]/devnet/perun-pab.yaml migrate`

 and then

-`perun-pab --config plutus-pab.yaml --passphrase 0123456789 webserver`
+`perun-pab --config [PATH_TO_cdevnet]/devnet/perun-pab.yaml --passphrase 0123456789 webserver`

 To interact with the Perun app, use